Public Works

 Refuse & Recycling

-Refuse collection is handled by a private refuse contractor, Green For Life Inc (GFL), but the Public Works Department oversees the general operations.
-If you experience any concerns with the collection of your refuse or recycling please contact GFL at 866-772-8900.
+Refuse collection is handled by a private refuse contractor, Priority Waste, but the Public Works Department oversees the general operations.
+If you experience any concerns with the collection of your refuse or recycling, please contact Priority Waste at 586-228-1200.

 Drinking Water Testing Services